tier4/CalibrationTools/calibrators/mapping_based_calibrator/README.md

 #### Step 3: Calibrate (mapping lidar & calibration lidars)

-Once the data is prepared for calibration, we can apply registration algorithms, such as NDT and GICP, to determine the transformations between the pointclouds.
-For example, consider a `calibration lidar` and a `mapping lidar`.
-The calibrator applies these algorithms to align the pointcloud from the `calibration lidar` with the augmented pointcloud from the `mapping lidar`, thereby estimating the transformation.
+Once the data is prepared for calibration, we can apply registration algorithms, such as NDT and GICP, to estimate the transformations between pointclouds from the `calibration lidar` and the augmented pointcloud from the `mapping lidar`.

 #### Diagram